Set up Sophos Firewall Site-to-Site IPsec VPN

 - byte counters in both directions

-If SSH is not prepared yet, connect to Sophos Firewall via SSH helps.
+If SSH is not yet prepared, see Connect to Sophos Firewall via SSH.

 Typical errors